joseph-abell/thumbsdb-youtube-scraper/README.md

 ## Installation.

 - Download the code.
 - in your command line, go to the root folder, and run npm install.
+- make sure to have casperjs and phantomjs installed globally.
+If you are on a mac, look into using brew for the install process.

 ## Run
-- run casperjs urlGenerator.js
-- run casperjs scraper.js
+- run in the command line, casperjs scraper.js. the results should be in the results folder.
-- look in the results folder, and see result.js. there will be a little clean up you need to do, such as removing inneeded escaping in the url, but other than that it should be ready for you.